Welcome to today's edition of the Rush 24-7 podcast.

 And they asked me, do you do that?

-And I've Done, I do I do what I do because I do what I am interested in it.
+I do what I do because I do what I am interested in it.

-Uh and that's what's been so really gratifying about this is that I just have shown up here every day and have talked about the things I'm interested in and laughed and joked about a lot of it, and uh people have found it and wanted to listen to it.
+Uh, and that's what's been so really gratifying about this is that I just have shown up here every day and have talked about the things i'm interested in and laughed and joked about a lot of it and uh, people have found it and wanted to listen to it.

-Uh you know, some people may be disagreeing.
+You know, some people may be disagreeing.

 What do you mean you don't do stunts?

-You remember the caller of borson?
+You remember the caller abortion?

-That wasn't a stunt, that was an illustration.
+That was an illustration.

 And the truth is a stunt.